awslabs/Renate/doc/examples/train_mlp_locally.rst

 The example also contains :code:`start_training_without_hpo.py`, which is the one launching the training jobs.
-In the file we defined a fixed configuration (:code:`config_space` dictionary) and pass it to a function launching the training job.
+In the file we defined a configuration using the :code:`config_space` dictionary and pass it to a function launching the training job.
-Since the search space contains a single configuration there will not be any optimization of the hyperparameters.
-To define in which folder the learner state will be saved, we provide a local path with :code:`next_state_url`.
+The configuration controls a number of aspects of the learning process, for example the learning rate and the optimizer.
+The list depends on the learning algorithm used for the training.
+There are also parameters that we pass directly like the folder in which the learner state will be saved (via :code:`next_state_url`).
-In order to update an existing model, it will be necessary to provide the path to the previously saved state using :code:`state_url`, as done in our example.
+In order to update an existing model, it will also be necessary to provide the path to the previously saved state using :code:`state_url`, as done in our example.
 More details about running training jobs are available in :doc:`../getting_started/hot_to_run_training`.